DioxusLabs/dioxus/docs/guide/src/getting_started/index.md

 ### Platform-Specific Dependencies

-If you are running a modern, mainstream operating system, you should need no additional setup to build WebView-based Desktop apps.
-However, if you are running an older version of Windows or a flavor of Linux with no default web rendering engine, you might need to install some additional dependencies.

 #### Windows

 Windows Desktop apps depend on WebView2 - a library which should be installed in all modern Windows distributions.
 If you have Edge installed, then Dioxus will work fine.
 If you *don't* have Webview2, [then you can install it through Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/webview2/).
 MS provides 3 options: